Sign up

 Predictor of Success

 Admissions committees look for indicators that a student will thrive in their challenging environment.
-The median GPA of 3.93 to 3.99 for Harvard Law’s student body reflects the expectation of strong academic ability.
+The median Grade Point Average of 3.93 to 3.99 for Harvard Law’s student body reflects the expectation of strong academic ability.

 Competition